-Many people start their travels in South East Asia in Bangkok, and whilst the Thai capital is cheap with plenty to explore and is a great place for backpackers to meet other travellers, I actually think that Singapore makes the best introduction to Asia – even just 24 hours in Singapore can feel like you have experienced different cultures of Asia!
+Many backpackers start their travels in South East Asia in Bangkok, and whilst the Thai capital is cheap with plenty to explore and a great place to meet other travellers, I actually think that Singapore makes the best introduction to Asia.

 Singapore has been described as a microcosm of Asia.
 This small, city, island state is South East Asia’s success story and combines modern skyscrapers and futuristic architecture with colonial history, international cuisine, a tropical climate and a taste of different Asian cultures in air conditioned, clean and orderly comfort, meaning that Singapore offers a great introduction to the region, perfect for a first time visitor to Asia.

-Unfortunately for backpackers and budget travelers, Singapore is not a cheap destination like the majority of Asia but with plenty of things to do for free spending 24 hours in Singapore can still be affordable.
-The efficient public transport system and lack of hassle means the clean and compact city is easy to explore interdependently and can give you a insight into many different cultures in one day.
-There are so many things to do in Singapore and you’ll be surprised at how much you can experience in juts 24 hours in Singapore!
+Unfortunately for backpackers and budget travelers, Singapore is not a cheap destination like the majority of Asia.
+But there are plenty of free things to do in Singapore so spending 24 hours in Singapore can still be affordable.
+The efficient public transport system and lack of hassle and scams means the clean and compact modern city is easy to explore independently and on a budget.

 Wander inside the Sri Veeramakaliamman temple dedicated to the fierce goddess Kali and watch as the devotees move around the temple making different offerings and prayers for different deities.